ruberyln/project/README.md

 # Web Application for Ruberyln
 This project is about creating a web page for a fashion brand by name Ruberyln Couture This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ##  Project content

 In the project you can get more contnents from (https://getbootstrap.com/docs/5.1/getting-started/introduction/) This will make putting in contents easier

 ## About Project

 on the top of the page on the left is a menu bar, users can click to shop, rent-a-dress, or book an appointment , currenty only the shop link works as this was a test to ensure the links function in the code.
 The carousel slides show 6 images relating to fashion and the versatility, this images were carefully chosen from (www.unsplash.com) because this project is a landing page for a website, as the collection is still being worked on, by the client below the carousel explains the mission of the brand users are able to input their emails to receive information and a check box to consent receiving promotional emails from the client

 ## WAI-ARA

 This project made use of ARIA accessibility functions in the code to make it a more inclusive design for everyone who visits the sites.
 Thought was put into font size, font family, to make it more visible as well. constraints are currently put in place this is why the menu options are greyed out, as there is not link attached to it.
+The bootstrap codes from the link in the project content has ARIA included, to read more on this visit ( https://www.w3.org/TR/wai-aria-1.1/#at_support)

 ## Available Scripts